JabRef/user-documentation/en/advanced/ai.md

 **Requirements**: choose one available from combo box

-Embedding model transforms a document (or a piece of text) into a vector (an ordered collection of numbers).
+The Embedding model transforms a document (or a piece of text) into a vector (an ordered collection of numbers).
 This is used to supply the AI with relevant information regarding your questions.

-Different embedding models have different performance: this includes accuracy and how fast embeddings can be computed. `Q` at the end of model name usually means *quantized* (meaning *reduced*, *simplified*).
-These models are fast, but provide less accuracy.
+Different embedding models have different performance: this includes accuracy and how fast embeddings can be computed. `Q` at the end of the model name usually means *quantized* (meaning *reduced*, *simplified*).
+These models are faster and smaller than their original counterpart, but provide slightly less accuracy.

-Currently only local embedding models are supported.
-That means you don't have to provide a new API key and all the logic will be run on your machine.
+Currently, only local embedding models are supported.
+That means, you don't have to provide a new API key and all the logic will be run on your machine.

 ## Instruction